Skip to content

 Ability: A perk that grants a new option for a character to use in or out of combat.

-Feat: A perk that augments, modifies, or changes an existing option to a character
+Feat: A perk that passively augments, modifies, or changes an existing option a character already has.

 HD: Hit Dice, it is the 'level' of a character.